eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

     } HelloWorldData_Msg;

-**Note:** When translated into a different programming language, the data has a different representation that is specific to the target language.
-For instance, as shown in chapter 7, in C++ the Helloworld data type is represented by a C++ class.
-This is the advantage of using a neutral language like IDL to describe the data model.It can be translated into different languages that can be shared between different applications written in different programming languages.
+**Note:** When translated into a different programming language, the data has another representation specific to the target language.
+For instance, as shown in chapter 7, in C++, the Helloworld data type is represented by a C++ class.
+This advantage of using a neutral language like IDL to describe the data model.
+It can be translated into different languages that can be shared between different applications written in other programming languages.

 Generated files with the IDL compiler
 '''''''''''''''''''''''''''''''''''''

-In Cyclone DDS the IDL compiler is a C program that processes .idl files.
+In Cyclone DDS, the IDL compiler is a C program that processes .idl files.

 .. code-block:: bash